Massage: United States

 According to research done by the American Massage Therapy Association, as of 2012 in the United States, there are between 280,000 and 320,000 massage therapists and massage school students.
-As of 2011, there were more than 300 accredited massage schools and programs in the United States.
-Most states have licensing requirements that must be met before a practitioner can use the title "massage therapist", and some states and municipalities require a license to practice any form of massage.
+As of 2022, there are an estimated 872 state-approved massage training programs operating in the U.S. Most states have licensing requirements that must be met before a practitioner can use the title "massage therapist", and some states and municipalities require a license to practice any form of massage.
 If a state does not have any massage laws then a practitioner need not apply for a license with the state.
 Training programs in the US are typically 500 hours to 1000 hours in total training time and can award a certificate, diploma, or degree depending on the particular school.
-There are around 1,300 programs training massage therapists in the US; study will often include anatomy and physiology, kinesiology, massage techniques, first aid and CPR, business, ethical and legal issues, and hands-on practice along with continuing education requirements if regulated.
+Study will often include anatomy and physiology, kinesiology, massage techniques, first aid and CPR, business, ethical and legal issues, and hands-on practice along with continuing education requirements if regulated.
 The Commission on Massage Therapy Accreditation (COMTA) is one of the organizations that works with massage schools in the U.S. and there are almost 300 schools that are accredited through this agency.

-Forty-three states and the District of Columbia currently offer some type of credential to professionals in the massage and bodywork field—usually licensure, certification or registration.
-Thirty-eight states and the District of Columbia require some type of licensing for massage therapists.
-In the US, 39 states use the National Certification Board for Therapeutic Massage and Bodywork's certification program as a basis for granting licenses either by rule or statute.
-The National Board grants the designation Nationally Certified in Therapeutic Massage and Bodywork (NCTMB).
-There are two tests available and one can become certified through a portfolio process with equivalent training and experience.
-Between 10% and 20% of towns or counties regulate the profession.
-The National Certification offered by the NCBTMB does not mean that someone can practice massage in any state.
+Forty-seven states, Puerto Rico, and the District of Columbia offer some type of credential to professionals in the massage and bodywork field—usually licensure, certification or registration.
+Forty-five states require some type of licensing for massage therapists.
+There are two nationally recognized tests to gain a massage therapy license, as well as state-specific exams.
+In the US, 38 states accept the National Certification Board for Therapeutic Massage and Bodywork's (NCBTMB) later unavailable certification program as a basis for granting licenses either by rule or statute.
+The NCBTMB formerly offered the designation Nationally Certified in Therapeutic Massage and Bodywork (NCTMB) but as of 2024 only offers its certificate program, Board Certification in Therapeutic Massage and Bodywork (BCTMB) which does not qualify for licensure.
+Forty-three states, as well as Puerto Rico and the District of Columbia, accept the Massage & Bodywork Licensing Examination (MBLEx), administered by the Federation of State Massage Therapy Boards (FSMTB).
+Between 10% and 20% of towns or counties independently regulate the profession.
 These local regulations can range from prohibition on opposite sex massage, fingerprinting and venereal checks from a doctor, to prohibition on house calls because of concern regarding sale of sexual services.